graalvm/graalvm-ten-things/README.md

 way to implement a language, because it works directly on the output of the parser and doesn't involve any bytecode or conventional compiler techniques, but it is often slow.
-We have therefore combined it with a technique called *partial evaluation*, which allows Truffle to use Graal to automatically provide a just-in-time compiler for your language, just based on your AST interpreter.
+We have therefore combined it with a technique called *partial evaluation*, which allows Truffle to use GraalVM to automatically provide a just-in-time compiler for your language, just based on your AST interpreter.

 You can use Truffle to implement your own new programming language, to create a high-performance implementation of an existing programming language, or to implement a domain specific language.
-We talk a lot about the details of Truffle and Graal in our project, but we often forget to mention that Truffle is the *easy* way to implement a language.
+We talk a lot about the details of Truffle and GraalVM in our project, but we often forget to mention that Truffle is the *easy* way to implement a language.
 And you get features like the debugger automatically.
 Anyone who's done just an undergraduate course in programming language implementation should have the basic skills needed.
 Oracle Labs